-While traditional manufacturing is seeing decline and struggles with industry identity, new and more versatile manufacturing hubs are springing up around the country – and no example is better than West Michigan.
+While traditional manufacturing is seeing a decline and struggles with industry identity, new and more versatile manufacturing hubs are springing up around the country – and no example is better than West Michigan.

 Starting around a decade ago, the greater Grand Rapids area began embracing a new approach to manufacturing: A lean, creative form of production focused on smaller efforts with versatile approaches to product creation – and a diverse field, one that has grown to include plastics, medical devices, office furniture, foods, and many other consumer goods.
 There are currently more than 2,500 manufacturing companies in West Michigan, most with fewer than 250 employees.
 Together, they make up around 15% of all jobs in the area.

-Companies like Sherpack welcome this growth, because they’re specifically prepared for it: Sherpack is a fulfillment service company with a focus on consumer goods, a business raised on Michigan soil and delighted to be seeing the new manufacturing trends.
+Companies like Sherpack welcome this growth because they’re specifically prepared for it.
+Sherpack is a fulfillment service company with a focus on consumer goods, a business raised on Michigan soil and delighted to be seeing the new manufacturing trends.
 The third-party fulfillment field is proving especially important to this new kind of manufacturing growth.
 Here’s why Sherpack is particularly well-positioned to take handle it.

 The Swift Growth of Agile Consumer Goods

 As investments from both large and small companies continue in the Grand Rapids region, it’s becoming clear that U.S. manufacturing has entered an important new phase.
 Large, unwieldy operations are becoming less feasible, but smaller manufacturing establishments can more easily adapt to demand and new projects – without enduring the same losses that larger models would.
-The combination of high-tech production systems and more nimble models has been a winning one – and manufacturing growth in Grand Rapids has surpassed state and national average for years as a result.
+The combination of high-tech production systems and more nimble models has been a winning one – and manufacturing growth in Grand Rapids has surpassed the state and national averages for years as a result.

 That brings us to shipping.
-Manufacturing has very direct shipping requirements, no matter how agile their processes.
+Manufacturing has very direct shipping requirements, no matter how agile their processes are.
 New ventures and small consumer goods companies are often able to survive with in-house fulfillment, taking care of their own packaging and shipping at low costs.
 This works for a limited time, but once companies grow to a certain level, they must depend on larger manufacturing solutions – and those manufacturers in turn need reliable shipping partners.
 That’s where companies like Sherpack step in.

 Manufacturing Synergy in Booming West Michigan